 Palms Australia started in Sydney in 1956 as the Paulian Association.
 Groups formed in around 100 communities to identify local issues, reflect on values and take appropriate action to address social inequality and assist people in need.

-After identifying that similar issues needed to be addressed globally, in 1961 the program was extended to communities overseas that request the placement of volunteers to help develop health, education and other facilities.
-Since then, Palms Australia has placed over 1500 volunteers in 39 countries around the world.
+After identifying that similar issues needed to be addressed globally, in 1961 the program was extended to communities overseas.
+These communities requested volunteers to help develop health, education and other facilities.
+Since then, Palms Australia has placed over 1500 individuals in 39 countries around the world.

 People reaching beyond every barrier of culture, religion, nationality, gender, class and individualism, to cooperate in achieving a just, sustainable, interdependent and peaceful world free of poverty

-Facilitate, and be open to mutual formation and inspiration, with those who volunteer to:
+Facilitate, and be open to mutual formation and inspiration, with those who share their skills abroad to: